 When you’re new to the beard game, it can be hard to know where to start when it comes to making sure your beard looks its best.
 However, grooming your beard properly doesn’t have to be complicated or confusing—in fact, it can be quite fun!
 As someone who was once also in the beginner stage of beard ownership, I’ve learned some tips and tricks for proper beard grooming that I’d like to share with you today in this ultimate guide to beard grooming for beginners.

-Beard grooming does take a little time to get used too and forming a daily routine.
+Beard grooming does take a little time to get used too and forming a daily routine requires some patience.
 On average, it takes around 66 days for a certain behaviour to become a habit if done daily, therefore consistency is certainly key for forming a good beard grooming routine.

 Growing and maintaining a beard is a lifestyle choice as it is an extension of your character and personality.
 It is for this reason, that we need to take proper care of our beards.